TetraMesa

 • Offer a buffet of MFA options: Don’t default to SMS or phone-based codes.
 Push for authenticator apps (like Google Authenticator, Microsoft Authenticator or Authy), hardware tokens (e.g., YubiKey or USB security keys), or biometrics tied to devices users already trust, like laptops with fingerprint readers.
 This way, if someone loses their phone, they’re not locked out entirely.
 Bonus: It includes folks without smartphones, avoiding exclusion.

 • Build in adaptive and contextual auth: Use smarts to dial up security based on risk.
 E.g., Low-threat logins might skip MFA, while suspicious ones require extras.
-This reduces friction while keeping things secure, and it lessens phone dependency by incorporating location, device health, or behavior patterns.
+This reduces friction while keeping things secure.

 • Educate and incentivize users: In your onboarding, highlight alternatives to smartphone only MFA.
 Customer service will tell you if you’ve reduced costs / call volume for recovery challenges.